More than Carbon: Cradle-to-Grave environmental impacts of GenAI training on the Nvidia A100 GPU: Results

-Luccioni et al. (2023) propose an estimate of the climate change impacts of training BLOOM \cite{luccioni2023}.
-The study encompasses the impact of the GPU cards during both the training and inference phases, in addition to the impact of the broader data center infrastructures surrounding the GPU cards, including both cradle-to-gate stage and operational phase.
 To ensure equivalent system boundaries, the following comparison focuses solely on the embodied and usage impacts of the GPU cards themselves in the context of AI training.
-Although their study is based on primary data for key usage variables, Luccioni et al. (2023) had to assume the embodied impact of the A100 GPUs due to data limitations.
-They use an estimate of 150 kg CO$_2$eq per card, directly taken from \cite{mediumBuildingCarbon}.
-Our estimate of 141 kg CO$_2$eq per card is within the same order of magnitude, suggesting that these assumptions can serve as reasonable estimates.
-It should be noted that our estimate also includes the impacts of distributing (12\%) and disposing of the cards (1,5\%), which are not included in the original study.
-This suggests that 150 kg CO$_2$eq is likely a conservative estimate.
+Our cradle-to-grave analysis yields a comparable value of 141 kg CO$_2$eq per GPU.
+It should be noted that our estimate includes the impacts of distribution (12\%) and disposal (1,5\%), which are not included by Luccioni et al. (2023), suggesting the previous estimate is conservative.
 With a lifespan of six years and 85\% utilization ratio compared to our three-year lifespan and 100\% utilization, the embodied impacts per GPU hour diverge: from 0.003 kg CO$_2$eq in the original study to 0.0054 kg CO$_2$eq in this study.
-However, when applying the same assumptions, we also converge roughly on an impact per GPU hour of 0.003 kg CO$_2$eq.
-Their global estimate for the embodied impacts of training BLOOM is 3.64 t CO$_2$eq, compared to our estimate of 5.8 t CO$_2$eq.\\ Regarding power consumption, Luccioni et al. (2023) also adopt the TDP (400 W) as a proxy for the average power consumption of an A100 \cite{luccioni2023}.
-The climate change impact of the card during its use phase is estimated to be 24.69 t CO$_2$eq, which is lower than our estimate (38.9 t CO$_2$eq).
-The discrepancy can be attributed to the difference in the carbon intensity assumed for the French electricity mix under consideration (see Fig. \ref{fig:bloom_vs_this_study}).
-The original study reports a value of 57 g CO$_2$eq/kWh, whereas the intensity used for this study is 90 g CO$_2$eq/kWh.
-The difference can be explained by the fact that the source used by Luccioni et al. employs a production mix that does not account for transmission and distribution losses in the network as well as the import and export of the electricity \cite{FRcarbonIntensity_source} while the CODDE database employed in this study accounts for these factors.\\
+However, under consistent lifetime and utilization assumptions, both studies converge on an embodied impact of approximately 0.003 kg CO$_2$eq per GPU hour.
+Their global estimate for the embodied impacts of training BLOOM is 3.64 t CO$_2$eq, compared to our estimate of 5.8 t CO$_2$eq.\\ For the use phase, Luccioni et al. report 24.7 t CO$_2$eq compared to 38.9 t CO$_2$eq in this study, primarily due to differences in the electricity carbon intensity applied (57 g CO$_2$/kWh vs. 90 g CO$_2$/kWh) (see Fig. \ref{fig:bloom_vs_this_study}).
+The difference likely stem from Luccioni et al. employing a production mix that does not account for transmission and distribution losses in the network as well as the import and export of the electricity \cite{FRcarbonIntensity_source} while the CODDE database employed in this study accounts for these factors.\\ Despite methodological variations, results align closely in both absolute value and distribution across life cycle stages, validating the robustness of prior carbon-based assessments.
+Hence, our primary data collection approach validates that carbon-related estimates in previous studies are reasonably accurate.
+This is consistent with the fact that carbon accounting results exhibit less variation between studies due to standardized methodologies and relatively consistent characterization of elementary flows related to climate change across LCA databases.
+However, integrating primary teardown and elemental data reveals that non-carbon impact categories differ more substantially.
+Adjusting the life cycle inventory based on our compositional analysis increased total impacts by an average of 3.9\%, with up to 32.8\% for abiotic resource depletion of minerals and metals.\\ This underscores that while carbon estimates remain relatively stable across studies (using secondary versus primary data), other environmental impact categories are more sensitive to primary material data, emphasizing the need for primary data collection and comprehensive, multi-criteria assessments of AI hardware.